 Distribution and Shareholder Servicing Fees.
 Class A-1, A-2 and A-3 Shares of the Fund are subject to ongoing distribution and shareholder servicing fees that may be used to compensate Intermediaries for selling shares of the Fund, and providing, or arranging for the provision of, Shareholder Services (as defined in "Additional Financial Intermediary Compensation and Shareholder Servicing Fees"), and ongoing distribution and/or marketing services to the Fund (the "Distribution Fees").
 Class ADV Shares of the fund are not subject to Distribution Fees, but are subject to shareholder servicing fees that may be used to compensate Intermediaries for Shareholder Services (the "Shareholder Servicing Fees").
-The Distribution Fees and Shareholder Servicing Fees, as applicable, are accrued daily and paid monthly in an amount not to exceed, in the aggregate, (i) for Class A-1 Shares, 0.50% (on an annualized basis) of the net asset value of Class A-1 Shares of the Fund, (ii) for Class A-2 Shares, 0.75% (on an annualized basis) of the net asset value of Class A-3 Shares, 1.00% (on an annualized basis) of the net asset value of Class A-3 Shares of the Fund, and (iv) for Class ADV Shares (Shareholder Servicing Fees only), 0.25% (on an annualized basis) of the net asset value of Class ADV Shares of the Fund.
+The Distribution Fees and Shareholder Servicing Fees, as applicable, are accrued daily and paid monthly in an amount not to exceed, in the aggregate, (i) for Class A-1 Shares, 0.50% (on an annualized basis) of the net asset value of Class A-2 Shares, 0.75% (on an annualized basis) of the net asset value of Class A-3 Shares of the Fund, and (iv) for Class ADV Shares (Shareholder Servicing Fees only), 0.25% (on an annualized basis) of the net asset value of Class ADV Shares of the Fund.
 For each class of shares of the Fund, under no circumstances shall Shareholder Servicing Fees exceed 0.25% of the net asset value of such class.
 The Distribution Fees and Shareholder Servicing Fees will be accrued daily as an expense of the Fund.